Switch Statement in C#: A Comprehensive Guide

 case value2:

-// Code to be executed if expression matches value2
+// Code to execute if expression matches value2

 break;